 For Novices or Beginners or for those with a just a casual interest in dinghy sailing, our club has several RYA registered Training Instructors with a commitment to training both adults and young members.
 The Instructors can be on hand to help get you started and training sessions can be arranged covering the various aspects of dinghy sailing.
 Saturdays are usually devoted to casual sailing, with coaching or training sessions available on request.

 For Racers sailing takes place on Sundays and also on Wednesday evenings from spring to autumn.
 The racing normally consists of a handicap fleet with a couple of class events thrown in for good competitive measure.
-The Enterprise, Laser, Splash and Streaker dinghy classes are well represented at the club and there are several club boats available for hire by club members.
+The Enterprise, Laser, Comet, Lightning 368 and Streaker dinghy classes are well represented at the club and there are several club boats available for hire by club members.

 The sailing calendar is vast and varied, and normally includes social events.
 Ulley Sailing Club is active throughout the year with the main sailing season starting on the first weekend in April and continuing until the end of October.
 The normal weekly sailing programme consists of casual sailing and training each Saturday, three races each Sunday and one or two races each Wednesday evening.

 A sailing series – known as “The Frostbite” – is organised each Sunday during November and December for the hardy.